-If this doesn’t help, proceed to the next solution.
+If this doesn’t solve your problem, try the next fix.

 Fix 4: Perform a power drain

-Though less likely, performing a power drain could help solve keyboard backlight issues when the system is interfering with your keyboard’s function.
-The ways of performing a power drain vary depending on your battery type:
+Doing a power drain may help solve keyboard backlight issues when the system is interfering with your keyboard’s function.
+The ways of performing a power drain depends on your battery type: